Microsoft Windows: Security

 Microsoft releases security patches through its Windows Update service approximately once a month (usually the second Tuesday of the month), although critical updates are made available at shorter intervals when necessary.
 Versions subsequent to Windows 2000 SP3 and Windows XP implemented automatic download and installation of updates, substantially increasing the number of users installing security updates.

 Windows integrates the Windows Defender antivirus, which is seen as one of the best available.
 Windows also implements Secure Boot, Control Flow Guard, ransomware protection, BitLocker disk encryption, a firewall, and Windows SmartScreen.

 In July 2024, Microsoft signalled an intention to limit kernel access and improve overall security, following a highly publicised CrowdStrike update that caused 8.5 million Windows PCs to crash.
 Part of that initiative is to rewrite parts of Windows in Rust, a memory-safe language.
+In 2025 Microsoft stopped offering support to Window 10 users, including providing security updates.
+Microsoft encouraged people to upgrade to Windows 11 or if this wasn't possible, to sign-up for extended security updates.

 File permissions

 All Windows versions from Windows NT 3 have been based on a file system permission system referred to as AGDLP (Accounts, Global, Domain Local, Permissions) in which file permissions are applied to the file/folder in the form of a 'local group' which then has other 'global groups' as members.
 These global groups then hold other groups or users depending on different Windows versions used.
 This system varies from other vendor products such as Linux and NetWare due to the 'static' allocation of permission being applied directly to the file or folder.
 However using this process of AGLP/AGDLP/AGUDLP allows a small number of static permissions to be applied and allows for easy changes to the account groups without reapplying the file permissions on the files and folders.